Bill Clinton Warns Trump About Hillary

 “It’s normally a fool’s errand to spend a lot of time trying to get even,” Clinton stated during the discussion, underscoring the futility of political reprisals.
 He defended his wife’s actions about the email controversy that overshadowed the 2016 campaign, saying, “They got a problem with her because — first, she didn’t do anything wrong.
 Second, she followed the rules exactly as they were written.
 Third, Trump’s State Department found that Hillary sent and received exactly zero classified emails on her personal device.
 It was a made-up, phony story.”

 The possibility of prosecuting Hillary Clinton has received renewed focus due to comments from Kash Patel, a former official in the Trump administration and current nominee for FBI Director, who has strong connections to Trump.
-Patel publicly proposed that investigating Clinton would be at the top of the list if Trump were to resume his presidency.
+Patel once publicly proposed that investigating Clinton would be at the top of the list if Trump were to win the presidency.

 Patel is known for his advocacy for significant changes within federal agencies.
 He has proposed to decentralize the FBI’s headquarters in Washington, D.C., suggesting that staff be relocated to regional offices to concentrate on local investigations.
 Patel has previously stated his support for holding accountable those he perceives as having impeded Trump’s policy objectives during his term.